jsy1164014200/ODR-MDRO/README.md

 ## Structure

 The source code is available in the [src](src) directory, which includes six folders.
-- `Example1`: This folder includes the code used in Example 1.
+- `Example1`: This folder includes the code used in Example 1 in Section 2.
-- `Example2`: This folder includes the code used in Example 2.
+- `Example2`: This folder includes the code used in Example 2 in Appendix C.5.
-- `MultiproductNewsvendor`: This folder includes the code used to solve multiproduct newsvendor problems.
+- `MultiproductNewsvendor`: This folder includes the code used to solve multiproduct newsvendor problems in Section 7.2.2.
-- `ProductionTransportation`: This folder includes the code used to solve production-transportation problems.
+- `ProductionTransportation`: This folder includes the code used to solve production-transportation problems in Section 7.2.2.
 - `Insight`: This folder includes the code used in Section 7.2.3.
 - `BMIBNB`: This folder includes the code used in Appendix F.1.

 ### Example1

-This folder includes the code used in Example 1.
+This folder includes the code used in Example 1 in Section 2.
 - `CVaR.m`: Defines the procedure to solve Problem (8) and its PCA approximations in Example 1.
 - `CVaRPrimary.m`: Defines the `CVaRPrimary` function, which solves the SDP reformulation in Example 1.

 ### Example2

-This folder includes the code used in Example 2.
+This folder includes the code used in Example 2 in Appendix C.5.
 - `SDP_fixX.m`: Defines the `SDP_fixX` function, which solves Problems (55) and (56) in Example 2.

 ### MultiproductNewsvendor

-This folder includes the code used to solve multiproduct newsvendor problems.
+This folder includes the code used to solve multiproduct newsvendor problems in Section 7.2.2.
 - `GenerateData.m`: Defines the procedure to generate data of multiproduct newsvendor problems.
 - `ADMMnewsvendor.m`: Defines the procedure to use Algorithm 1 to solve two outer and one inner approximations under the ODR approach.
 - `PrimaryandPCA.m`: Defines the procedure to use the Mosek solver with default settings to solve the original DRO problem and its PCA approximations.